Breadcrumb

 where yj = observed visits, and ŷj = visits predicted by the model, for each observation j.
 RMSE was equivalent to two decimal places for the two formulations in regressions of visits to both dentists and hygienists.

 We then performed additional comparisons.
 We split the data 10 times for each oral health worker designation into training sets (75%, picked randomly) and testing sets (other 25%).
 In each split (and for each profession), we compared the percentage of total prediction error using the medical insurance coverage variable to the percentage of total prediction error using the dental insurance coverage variable.
 Total prediction error was always within 0.5% of each other.
 It was sometimes higher for the model with dental insurance and sometimes higher for the model with medical insurance.
-Thus, we found no evidence that dental insurance performed differently from medical insurance and we retained medical insurance as a predictor variable for annual visits to oral health care providers.
+Thus, we found no evidence that dental insurance performed differently from medical insurance, and we retained medical insurance as a predictor variable for annual visits to oral health care providers.

 Recent analyses have explored potential improvements to HWSM.
 Some analyses have already been implemented in HWSM—such as improvements to attrition rates for RNs and LPNs under age 50, and improvements to state-level estimates of the number of new nurses entering the nurse workforce.